Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 If the answer is yes, and you meet the other criteria we’ve mentioned in this Book in a Box review, then it’s worth a shot.

-You can do more research on other Scribe reviews, read some of the books authored by the co-founder, ask other author friends their thoughts, or hop on a free call with Scribe’s team, to help you determine if it’s for you.
+You can do more research on other Scribe Media reviews, read some of the books authored by the co-founder, ask other author friends their thoughts, or hop on a free call with Scribe’s sales team to help you determine if it’s for you.

 There are people who would love to work with Scribe Media, but just can’t afford (or justify) the cost of the done-for-you services.